 ABOUT THE AUTHOR

-James A. Herrick received his B.A. from California State University, Fresno; his M.A. from the University of California, Davis; and his Ph.D. from the University of Wisconsin-Madison.
-He is the Guy Vander Jagt Professor of Communication at Hope College in Holland, Michigan, where he was department chair for ten years.
+James A. Herrick is the Guy Vander Jagt Professor of Communication at Hope College.
+He received his B.A. from California State University, Fresno; his M.A. from the University of California, Davis; and his Ph.D. from the University of Wisconsin-Madison.

-Professor Herrick sits on the editorial boards of several scholarly journals and is a founding member of the Baylor University Press series in rhetoric and religion.
+Professor Herrick regularly teaches courses in argumentation, rhetorical criticism, and the history of rhetoric.
 He has received the John and Ruth Reed Faculty Achievement Award for excellence in teaching and research.